 Report Poll frame, where these fit within the TXOP limit and it is only the response and the immediately preceding SIFS that cause the TXOP limit to be exceeded.

+Transmission of the first dynamic fragment of an MSDU or MMPDU, if the minimum fragment size specified by the receiver STA causes TXOP limit to be exceeded.
+The size of the fragment shall be set to the minimum fragment size.